Lakers vs. Rockets odds, prediction, time: 2026 NBA playoff picks, April 21 best bets by proven model

 How to make Rockets vs. Lakers picks

-After simulating each possession of Rockets vs. Lakers 10,000 times, the model also says one side of the spread hits well over 60% of the time.
-You can head to SportsLine to see the model's NBA picks.

-So who wins Rockets vs. Lakers, and which side of the spread hits in well over 60% of simulations?
+So who wins Rockets vs. Lakers, and which side of the spread hits in more than 60% of simulations?
 Visit SportsLine now to see which side of the spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.